CloudChi/FX-Framework/Modules.md

   - Deprecated

 ## Subfolder Details

-- Scripts in these folders have the following characteristics
+### Scripts in these folders have the following characteristics

 - Buttons
-  - Scripts in this subfolder do not contain logic
+  - Do not contain logic
-  - Scripts call scripts within this Module's Public or Protected subfolders.
+  - Call scripts within this Module's Public or Protected subfolders.
-  - Scripts handle any error they encounter and display it to the user.
+  - Handle any error they encounter and display it to the user.
-  - Scripts in this subfolder are the ONLY scripts that a button on the layout should call.
+  - ONLY scripts that a button on the layout should call.

 - Scripts Menu
-  - Scripts in this subfolder do not contain logic
+  - D not contain logic
-  - Scripts call scripts within this Module's Public or Protected subfolders.
+  - Call scripts within this Module's Public or Protected subfolders.
-  - Scripts handle any error they encounter and display it to the user.
+  - Handle any error they encounter and display it to the user.
-  - Scripts in this subfolder are the ONLY scripts that a non-button procedure should call.
+  - ONLY scripts that a non-button procedure should call.
 For example, Menu Items in a Custom Menu.

 - Triggers